aelleon/Honeypot-Hosted-on-AWS/README.md

 The top attacker's IP address is 120.27.4.81 (China) with 108 attacks.
 The top port that was attacked was port 80 (114 times).

-I also deployed a Amun on a separate EC2 instance.
+I also deployed a Amun, Cowrie and Shockpot on a separate EC2 instance.
 It appears that this honeypot is attacked at a much lower frequency compared to that of the Dionaea Honeypot.

-At one point I was locked out of my AWS because it appeared that the private key pair was changed
+At one point I was locked out of my AWS because it appeared that the private key pair was changed and I was locked out of my VM
 ![](lockedout.PNG)